oVirt/ovirt-site/source/sla/quota.html.md

 BigInt

-null
+default '0'

-The storage limit allowed to be used for this storage domain
+The storage limit in Mega bytes, could be -1 for no limit, or specific number of bytes

 **quota_permissions** - Represents the Data storage id which will